 Comparison Results: Based on the parameters we compared, Sonatype Nexus Lifecycle comes out ahead of GitLab.
 Although both products have valuable features and can be estimated as high-end solutions, our reviewers found that GitLab’s price is higher and has uncertain long-term support.

-"GitLab's best features are maintenance, branch integration, and development infrastructure."
+"GitLab's best features are continuous integration and fast deployment."

 "GitLab is being used as a repository for our codebase and it is a one stop DevOps tool we use in our team."